-Under New York State Law, certain local planning and zoning matters must be referred to the county planning board for review before the local government takes any final action.
-This referral/review activity (commonly called the “239 Review”) is required by Sections 239-l and 239-m of the General Municipal Law and is designed to assure that county concerns are taken into consideration in the local planning process.
-The county planning board review is advisory in nature and applies equally to towns and villages.
+Under New York State Law, certain local planning and zoning matters must be referred to the County Planning Board for review before the local government takes any final action.
+This referral (commonly called the “239 Review”) is required by Section 239-I and Section 239-M of New York General Municipal Law and is designed to assure that county-wide concerns are taken into consideration in the local planning process.
+Comments by County planners help shape the future of our county and guide the actions of individual municipalities.

 Planning and Zoning Boards are encouraged to utilize the Chautauqua County Design Principles Guidebook when conducting site plan approval and reviewing special use permits, use and area variances – available below:

 Visualizing Our Options - Creating a Better Future: Chautauqua County Design Principles Guidebook

 Local government actions subject to 239 review include:

 - Adoption or Amendment of a Comprehensive Plan